 170) Payments can be made via the payment centres, online and by telephone by means of credit/debit cards.
-Upon settlement of the PCN and clamp release fee, the owner must be informed of their right to make representations against the issue of the PCN and clamping.
+Upon settlement of the PCN and clamp release fee, the owner must be informed of their right to make representations against the issue of the PCN and clamping of the vehicle (see Sample Document 1.13).